 The Office of the Bishop has issued a call for nominations for two diocesan awards.
-If you know of a person deserving of either award, talk with your church office or leadership about submitting a nomination.
-The awards will be made during the Diocesan Convention, November 8-9, at the Lynnwood Convention Center.
+If you know of such a person deserving of either award, talk with your church office or leadership about submitting a nomination (using the form below).
+The awards will be made during the Diocesan Convention, held virtually, October 23-24.

-The deadling to submit nominations is Monday, September 30.
-Nominations must be made using the authorized form below.
+The deadline to submit nominations is Friday, September 25.
+Nominations must be submitted by using this form.

 In 2011, Bishop Rickel established the Ky Chen Employee Excellence “No Problem” Award to honor the service of Ky Chen upon his retirement.
 For 25 years Ky ably and graciously staffed the print shop at Diocesan House, responding to any request (no matter how large or last-minute) with the response “No problem,” even if it meant rearranging prior plans or scrambling to get the needed supplies.
 Ky was a devoted employee whose enthusiasm and team spirit epitomized the best of any employee.
 The Ky Chen Employee Excellence “No Problem” award is set up to recognize outstanding employees from any congregation or affiliated organization in the diocese.